uoi-io/ansible-corosync/README.md

 Works with firewalld and SELinux.
 If corosync_firewalld is set to true please be sure than firewalld is installed and started.

-Because the version 1 of Coroync is "not supported" anymore, this module provides only a support for the version 2 of Corosync.
+Because the version 1 of Coroync is "not supported" anymore, this role provides only a support for the version 2 of Corosync.

 ## Requirements
-This module needs at least 3 nodes and Ansible 1.9.
+This role needs at least 3 nodes and Ansible 1.9.

 ## Role Variables
 The description of all options is available here: http://manpages.ubuntu.com/manpages/wily/man5/corosync.conf.5.html